-USDA home loans are not for the “big cities”, but most surrounding suburbs in cities like Birmingham, Montgomery, Mobile, etc still qualify.
-If you qualify for an Alabama USDA mortgage, many times it can be a more attractive mortgage program than other options like FHA loans.
+USDA home loans are not for the “big cities”, but many surrounding suburbs in cities like Birmingham, Montgomery, Mobile, etc still qualify.
+If you qualify for an Alabama USDA mortgage, it will likely be a more attractive mortgage program than other options like FHA loans.
 USDA mortgage insurance is nearly 30% less.
-The home (any seller – short sale, foreclosure, bank owned) must be located in a USDA approved are according to the map here.
+The home (any seller – short sale, foreclosure, bank owned) must be located in a USDA approved area according to the map here.

 USDA Income Restrictions:

 Rather than having a loan purchase limit, USDA has household income and debt to income ratio limits.
 The household income limits vary by county and household size.
-For most counties in Alabama, the family income limits start at 75,000 and up – depending on the size of the family, county, and other factors.
+For most counties in Alabama, the family income limits start at $103,500 per year (Family 1-4 members) and up – depending on the size of the family, county, and other factors.